Sunrise, Florida: Recent history

 On February 2, 2021, a shootout occurred between a gunman and several FBI agents at an apartment complex in Sunrise.
 At the time, the agents were serving a federal warrant related to a child exploitation case.
 Two FBI agents were fatally shot and three others were injured.
 The gunman, who was the subject of the warrant, was later found dead after barricading himself inside the apartment.
 The shootout was the most violent incident in the FBI's history since the 1986 shootout that left two agents dead and five others injured, and it was also the first time an agent was fatally shot in the line of duty since 2008.

 On January 20, 2024, The new City Hall was built.
 Sunrise City Hall is a modern, five-story, 95,000-square-foot building consolidating most City departments and services.
 Additional enhancements to the Sunrise municipal complex will include the construction of a new 500-space parking garage, as well as an expanded amphitheater.

 Geography

-According to the United States Census Bureau, the city has a total area of 46.94 km2, of which 41.95 km2 is land and 4.98 km2 – or 4.49% of the total area – is water.
+According to the United States Census Bureau, the city has a total area of 18.123 sqmi, of which 16.199 sqmi is land and 1.924 sqmi (10.62%) is water.

 Sunrise is located approximately 30 miles northwest of Miami and 12 miles west of Fort Lauderdale.
 It is on the edge of the Miami urban development boundary.